Inokinoki/xnu-bcm2837-hackintosh/README.md

 ## Build

-The following kernel version(s) has been successfully built at the moment:
+The following kernel version(s) can be successfully built at the moment:

 - [XNU 7195.81.3](Build/XNU-7195.81.3.md)